 Open Season Minimum Length (total length except sharks) Harvest & Possession Limit (per person unless noted) Remarks

+AMERICAN EEL

-AMERICAN EEL No Closed Season 9" 25 ^a a: Except 50 fish harvest/possession limit for party/ charter boat employees.
+No Closed Season 9" 25 ^a a: Except 50 fish harvest/possession limit for party/ charter boat employees.

+BLACK DRUM

 No Closed Season 16" 3

 BLACK SEA BASS

-May 17-June 19 12.5" 10
+Maria May 17-June 19 12.5" 10

 July 1-Aug 31 12.5" 1 Black sea bass are measured along the midline from the snout to the end of the central portion of the tail, not to

 Oct 1-Oct 31 12.5" 10 include the tail filament.

-BLUEFISH Nov 1-Dec 31 12.5" 15
+Nov 1-Dec 31 12.5" 15

+BLUEFISH

 No Closed Season None 5 fish per person while fishing from a party/charter vessel ^b 3 fish per person for all other anglers b: vessel must have a valid federal party/charter permit and be captained by a properly credentialed operator with a valid US Coast Guard endorsement.
 More information at dep.nj.gov/wp-content/uploads/njfw/bluefish4hire.pdf

+СОВІА

-СОВІА No Closed Season 37" 1 fish per vessel
+No Closed Season 43" 2 fish per vessel

+COD, ATLANTIC

-COD, ATLANTIC Jan 1-May 31 and Sept 1-Dec 31 23" 5 Please check website for possible Atlantic cod regulation changes during 2024: dep.nj.gov/njfw/fishing/marine/ seasons-and-regulations/
+Jan 1-May 31 and Sept 1-Dec 31 23" 5 Please check website for possible Atlantic cod regulation changes during 2025: dep.nj.gov/njfw/fishing/marine/seasons-and-regulations/

+HADDOCK

 No Closed Season 18" No Limit

+POLLOCK

-POLLOCK No Closed Season 19" No Limit
+No Closed Season 19" No Limit

+Open Season Minimum Length (total length except sharks) Harvest & Possession Limit (per person unless noted) Remarks

+RED DRUM

+No Closed Season 18" to less than 27" 1

+RIVER HERRING

+Blueback Herring No Open Season None 0 The taking or possession of any river herring in New Jersey is prohibited.

+Alewife

+SCUP (PORGY)

+Jan 1-June 30 Sept 1-Dec 31 10" 30

+SHAD

+Delaware River & tributaries No Closed Season None 6 (maximum of 2 American shad)

+American Shad Hickory Shad All other marine waters No Closed Season None 6 (no American shad may be harvested or pos- sessed)

+SPANISH MACKEREL

-Open Season Minimum Length (total length except sharks) Harvest & Possession Limit (per person unless noted) Remarks (No Closed Season 18" to less than 27" 1 RIVER HERRING Blueback Herring Alewife SCUP (PORGY) No Open Season None 0 The taking or possession of any river herring in New Jersey is prohibited.
-Jan 1-June 30 Sept 1-Dec 31 10" 30 SHAD Delaware River & tributaries No Closed Season None 6 (maximum of 2 American shad) American Shad Hickory Shad All other marine waters No Closed Season None 6 (no American shad may be harvested or pos- sessed) SPANISH MACKEREL No Closed Season 14" 10 STRIPED BASS OR HY BRID STRIPED BAS S Delaware River & tributaries (Calhoun St. Bridge to Salem River & tributaries) March 1-March 31 and June 1-Dec 31 28" - 31" 1 No person may take, attempt to take, or have in pos- session any striped bass from closed waters.
-Anglers participating in the Striped Bass Bonus Program may Delaware River & tributaries (upstream of Calhoun St. Bridge) March 1-Dec 31 28" - 31" 1 harvest one striped bass per permit at 24" to less than 28" in length from May 15 to December 31.
-It is illegal to take, attempt to take, catch or kill any striped bass from or in any marine waters of this state, by means of Atlantic Ocean (0-3 nautical miles from shore) No Closed Season 28" - 31" 1 a net of any description, or by any methods other than angling with a hook and line or by spear fishing.
+No Closed Season 14" 10

+STRIPED BASS OR HY s

+Delaware River & tributaries (Calhoun St. Bridge to Salem River & tributaries) March 1-March 31 and June 1-Dec 31 28"-31" 1 No person may take, attempt to take, or have in possession any striped bass from closed waters.
+Anglers participating in the Striped Bass Bonus Program may

+Delaware River & tributaries (upstream of Calhoun St. Bridge) March 1-Dec 31 28"-31" 1 harvest one striped bass per permit at 24" to less than 28" in length from May 15 to December 31.
+It is illegal to take, attempt to take, catch or kill any striped bass from or in any marine waters of this state, by means of a net of any description, or by any methods other than

+Atlantic Ocean (0-3 nautical miles from shore) No Closed Season 28"-31" 1 a net of any description, or by any methods other than angling with a hook and line or by spear fishing.
 Sale of striped bass in New Jersey is prohibited.

-All other marine March 1-Dec 31 28" - 31" 1 Note: It is illegal to gaff or attempt to gaff, any striped miles 3-200 nautical Prohibited Х 0 bass at any time.
-Non-offset circle hooks are required when fishing with bait.
+All other marine waters March 1-Dec 31 28"-31" 1 Note: It is illegal to gaff or attempt to gaff, any striped bass at any time.
+Non-offset circle hooks are required

+3-200 miles 3-200 nautical miles (Federal waters) Prohibited X 0 when fishing with bait.
 See page 5 for more information.